-I wish to: Receive the information by post Receive the information by email Collect the information in person View a copy of the information only Go through the information with a member of staff Please be aware that if you wish us to post the information to you, we will take every care to ensure that it is addressed correctly.
+Please describe as detailed as possible what data you request access to (e.g., time period, categories of data, information relating to a specific case, paper records, electronic records).
+I wish to: Receive the information by post Receive the information by email Collect the information in person □ View a copy of the information only Please be aware that if you wish us to post the information to you, we will take every care to ensure that it is addressed correctly.
 However, we cannot be held liable if the information is lost in the post or incorrectly delivered or opened by someone else in your household.
 Loss or incorrect delivery may cause you embarrassment or harm if the information is 'sensitive'.

-Please send your completed form and proof of identity by email to:
+Please send your completed form and proof of identity by email to: head@srms.kent.sch.uk

-head@srms.kent.sch.uk